At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: On the occurrence of blow-ups

 \subsection{The idiosyncratic model with $\rho = 0$}

 Without the common noise, the flow $t\mapsto \nu_t$ and the loss $t \mapsto L_t$ are deterministic.
 Hence the blow-ups for (\ref{MV}) with $\rho=0$ are completely deterministic events.

-Since we know from Lemma \ref{density_process} that each $\nu_t$ has a density, a first simple observation concerning blow-ups is the following: if, for a given $t_0>0$, we have $V_{t_0-}(x)<\alpha^{-1}$ in a right-neighbourhood of the origin, then $\Delta L_{t_0} = 0$ is fixed by (\ref{eq:BU_PhysicalCondition}), and so a blow-up cannot occur at that time.
-In the opposite direction, we can similarly observe that: if, in stead, we have $V_{t_0-}(x)\geq\alpha^{-1}$ in a right-neighbourhood of the origin, then a blow-up must occur at time $t_0$.
+Since we know from above that each $\nu_t$ has a density, a simple observation concerning blow-ups is the following.
+If, for a given $t_0>0$, we have $V_{t_0-}(x)<\alpha^{-1}$ in a right-neighbourhood of the origin, then $\Delta L_{t_0} = 0$ is fixed by (\ref{eq:BU_PhysicalCondition}), and so a blow-up cannot occur at that time.
+In the opposite direction, we can similarly observe that if, in stead, we have $V_{t_0-}(x)\geq\alpha^{-1}$ in a right-neighbourhood of the origin, then a blow-up must occur at time $t_0$.

 Furthermore, from the proof of Lemma \ref{density_process} above, we can see that